TryItOnline/cixl/devlog/collab_server.md

 /foo/bar/
 ```

-### Running Collabri
+### Running
 A (hope)fully functioning implementation is available [here](https://raw.githubusercontent.com/basic-gongfu/cixl/master/examples/collabri.cx).
 A statically linked Linux64 binary is [provided](https://github.com/basic-gongfu/cixl/blob/master/bin/collabri); and instructions on how to compile the code yourself may be found [here](https://github.com/basic-gongfu/cixl#getting-started).

 ### Async
-Cixl encourages using async networking by opening sockets in non blocking mode and providing a convenient poll abstraction with callbacks.
+[Cixl](https://github.com/basic-gongfu/cixl) encourages using async networking by opening sockets in non blocking mode and providing a convenient poll abstraction with callbacks.
 Collabri takes the idea one step further and integrates database and logging into the same event loop.
 Included below is the main loop.

 ```
 let: poll Poll new;